NOAA-GSL/SENA-c_sw/CONTRIBUTING.md

 Contributors who wish to provide an alternative implementation of `c_sw` can do so by issuing a pull request to the `develop` branch from their own forks of this repository.
-Due to NOAA policty, write access to this repository can not be granted for external collaborators.
+Due to NOAA policy, write access to this repository can not be granted for external collaborators.

 All pull requests for new implementations should include: